Woutman/burgerszoobot/README.md

 - [License](#license)

 ## Introduction
 The **Burgers' Zoo Chatbot** is a Django-based web application that helps visitors interactively find information about the zoo during their visit.
-The chatbot is enhanced with a Retrieval-Augmented Generation (RAG) system, utilizing different retrieval methods: **basic cosine similarity**, **retrievel with example answer**, and **retrieval with generated subqueries**.
-Users can also choose whether they want the chatbot to remember the conversation history.
+The chatbot is enhanced with a Retrieval-Augmented Generation (RAG) system, consisting of query classification, query rephrasing, document retrieval, retrieval reranking, and summarization.
+Users can enable or disable the optional steps of this system and also choose whether they want the chatbot to remember the conversation history for comparison of results.

 ## Features
 - **Interactive Chat UI** for providing zoo-related information.
-- **Multiple Retrieval Methods**: Users can choose between different IR methods for relevant responses.
+- **Customizable RAG pipeline**: Users can enable or disable different steps in the RAG pipeline.
 - **Enable Chat History**: Users can enable or disable conversation history.
 - **Customizable**: Easy to adapt to other use cases beyond zoo information.